kunzeleric/kunzeleric/README.md

 ## Hey there!
-I'm Eric Kunzel, a Full-Stack Developer
+I'm Eric Kunzel, a Full-Stack Web Developer

 - 🔭 Studying and working as a freelancer, still in a career transition from Controllership.
 - 👯 I'm passionate about technology and I'm eager to learn more about it!